Applib-HarmonyOS/RevealLayout/README.md

 In order to use the library, add the following line to your **root** gradle file:

-1. Add dependency in build.gradle of project app directory Starting from version 4.13.1, v is not added before the version number, and you need to pay attention to it when quoting.
+1.Add dependency in build.gradle of project app directory Starting from version 4.13.1, v is not added before the version number, and you need to pay attention to it when quoting.
 ```